All Episodes

 Now there's no milk.

-Now they're not even diapers.
+Now there's not even diapers.

-The Venezuelan government, 57% inflation rate blaming the shop owners.
+The Venezuelan government, 57% inflation rate, blaming the shop owners.

 Every other country in the world is free to do business with Cuba.